Katrin Wolf

 We are frequently switching between devices, and currently we have to unlock most of them.
 Ideally such devices should be seamlessly accessible and not require an unlock action.
 We introduce PickRing, a wearable sensor that allows seamless interaction with devices through predicting the intention to interact with them through the device’s pick-up detection.
 A […]

-This project, which is my PhD topic, develops guidelines for a future device type: a tablet that allows ergonomic front- and back-of-device interaction.
-These guidelines are derived from empirical studies and developed to fit the users’ skills to the way the novel device type is held.
-Three particular research areas that are relevant to […]
+Tablet Interaction with Grasping Hands was my dissertation topic that I investigated at T-Labs at the Technical University Berlin.
+I developed guidelines for a future device type: a tablet that allows ergonomic front- and back-of-device interaction.
+These guidelines are derived from empirical studies and developed to fit the users’ skills to the way the […]

 Tangible User Interfaces (TUIs) represent digital information via a number of sensory modalities including the haptic, visual and auditory senses.
 We suggest that interaction with tangible interfaces is commonly governed primarily through visual cues, despite the emphasis on tangible representation.
 We do not doubt that visual feedback offers rich interaction guidance, but argue that […]